pluginsGLPI/doc/source/uninstall/index.rst

 * from the user's preferences for massive modification replacement.

 Note that a location is declared within an entity.
 It is therefore possible, depending on the current entity, to define a replacement location.

+FAQ
+---

+If you have any questions about using the plugin, please consult `our faq <https://faq.teclib.com/04_Plugins/Uninstall/>`__